ezag/pyeuclid/README.md

 Usage
 -----

-See "euclid.txt" for detailed documentation.
+See "euclid.rst" for detailed documentation.
 The file is readable as plain text, and can also be compiled to a set of HTML pages with the included Makefile.
 The documentation contains some tests which can also be run through the Makefile.